What is guerilla marketing? Tips and advice to boost your strategy.

 What are the rules of guerilla marketing?

 There are no strict ‘rules’ to guerilla marketing techniques.
-It simply requires you to think outside the box, and approach campaigns from unexpected angles.
+It just requires you to think outside the box, and approach campaigns from unexpected angles.
 You should focus on low-cost ideas and strategies, and those you think will surprise people.

 What makes guerilla marketing effective?